- 4 nights at 5* Skiathos Princess

 The Cyclades are an island group southeast of the mainland, known for their traditional white washed villages dotted with stark blue roofs.
 The name Cyclades actually translates to ‘circular islands’ as the islands form a circle around the sacred island of Delos.
 According to mythology, Poseidon (god of the sea), in his fury, turned the Cyclades nymphs in to islands.
 Island hopping the Cyclades brings azure blue seas, dazzling traditional villages as well as a sophisticated, modern vibe.

-After a stylish weekend in Mykonos, travel to Santorini for wine, romance and dazzling sunsets.
+Discover wine, romance and dazzling sunsets in Santorini.
 Located on a volcanic caldera, white washed villages cascade down steep cliffs creating a unique landscape.
 Meander the cobbled, cliffside streets of Oia and Fira tasting gourmet cuisine, volcanic wines and shopping in stylish boutiques before catching an out-of-this-world sunset.
 Read our post for a guide to Santorini Holidays.

 Did you know?
 Formerly named ‘Kalliste’, meaning most beautiful one, Santorini was thought to be the legendary lost city of Atlantis.

-Transfer time: 2.5 hours by ferry from Mykonos to Santorini.
+Transfer time: 2.5 hours by ferry from Santorini to Mykonos.

 A Dodecanese island hopping holiday can bring shimmering seas, beautiful beaches and historical ruins.
 Explore ancient monuments and the magnificent Old Town of Rhodes before heading to Kos for island idyll, jaw-dropping beaches and more ancient historical sites.